-Integration of Water Management into Development: Integrate water resource management into public and private projects in order to benefits natural systems.
+Integration of Water Management into Development: Integrate water resource management into public and private projects in order to benefit natural systems.

 Water pollution is primarily the result of human activity, especially in an urban environment like Minneapolis.
 The City must continue to prevent contaminants from entering the groundwater to protect the water from intentional or accidental pollution.
 This requires incorporating water management systems into new development, into streetscape infrastructure, and into parks and open spaces.
 It also means examining construction and demolition practices to ensure the best methods are used to minimize negative impacts to groundwater and reduce the possibility of fluid leaks, spills and improper disposal of debris.

-The City will seek to accomplish the following action steps to integrate water resource management into public and private projects in order to benefits natural systems.
+The City will seek to accomplish the following action steps to integrate water resource management into public and private projects in order to benefit natural systems.

-- Continue to prohibit groundwater or other nonstormwater use of the storm sewer system or the City or sanitary sewer infrastructure unless the City gives approval.
+- Continue to prohibit groundwater or other nonstormwater use of the storm sewer system or the City or Prioritize and reserve the City’s sanitary and storm sewer capacity for its intended purpose and prohibit groundwater or other waste streams from entering the storm or sanitary sewer infrastructure unless the City gives approval.

-- Manage green infrastructure and stormwater storage using best management practices on public property to help meet water quality goals.
+- Maximize the use of public property to meet flood mitigation and water quality goals via green infrastructure and other stormwater best management practices.
+Manage green infrastructure and stormwater storage using best management practices on public property to help meet water quality goals.

-- Encourage, facilitate and require the use of best management practices that reduce impervious cover, including use of permeable surfaces for nonmotorized sidewalks and trails.
+- Encourage, facilitate, or require the use of best management practices that minimize or reduce the impact of impervious cover, including disconnecting impervious surfaces, implementing localized treatment of stormwater using boulevard swales directly adjacent to sidewalks and trails, or minimizing the extent of paved surfaces.
+Encourage, facilitate and require the use of best management practices that reduce impervious cover, including use of permeable surfaces for nonmotorized sidewalks and trails.